Chapter 3

 A dry, humorless laugh escaped Victoria's lips.
 "There's no need to plead for me," she said, her gaze fixed on Michelle.
 "It wasn't my mistake to begin with."

-"This is a photo of the original.
-The red-pen notations and my signature are right there," Victoria said, turning the screen toward Charles and tapping her finger on the key section.
+"This is the original.
+The red-pen notations and my signature are right there," Victoria said, turning the screen toward Charles and pointing to the section that mattered.

 "As for the data itself," she continued, her gaze shifting to Michelle, "the base number you just pointed out is, in fact, the correct original data.
 The value currently printed on the manifest is the erroneous one.
 It falls outside the aircraft's safety redundancy standards for load distribution."